domdus/directus-extension-assets-by-filename/README.md

 # Directus Assets by Filename Extension

 A Directus endpoint extension that allows you to retrieve files by filename instead of requiring the file UID.
-Perfect for creating human-readable URLs and simplifying file access.

 ## Why Use This Extension?